Yuqian-He/Pipeline-and-Shading/README.md

 # Method

 ## rasterize_triangle
 Building upon my previous project, this part not only interpolates depth values, but also takes into account the texture associated with each pixel.
-To enable this functionality, a new class called "Texture" was introduced to store the input image, and texture mapping techniques (as referenced from [LEI XU](http://games-cn.org/forums/topic/%e4%bd%9c%e4%b8%9a3%e6%9b%b4%e6%ad%a3%e5%85%ac%e5%91%8a/)'s code) were utilized to accurately project the color information onto the model.
+To enable this functionality, a new class called "Texture" was introduced to store the input image, and a new Triangle attribute call "texCoord" to map the texture uv coordinate with geometry vertices information(as referenced from [LEI XU](http://games-cn.org/forums/topic/%e4%bd%9c%e4%b8%9a3%e6%9b%b4%e6%ad%a3%e5%85%ac%e5%91%8a/)'s code).
 ### Algorithm Outline
 ```c++
 // Find out the bounding box of current triangle